progenetix/progenetix.github.io-legacy/pages/_doc/geolocations.md

 #### `Geolocs` Service

 The Progenetix API provides a service for [retrieving geographic coordinates](/doc/services/geolocations.html) as point coordinates, for the majority of cities.

+#### `GeoLocation` schema

+The current version of the JSON Schema data schema for the geolocation object can be accessed through the [Progenetix services API](https://progenetix.org/services/schemas/GeoLocation/).